parrt/cs652/projects/Java-REPL.md

 ## Getting started

-I have provided a [starter kit](https://github.com/USF-CS652-starterkits/parrt-repl) that you can pull into your repository.
+I have provided a [cs652 starter kit](https://github.com/USF-CS652-starterkits/parrt-repl) and [cs345 starter kit](https://github.com/USF-CS345-starterkits/parrt-repl) that you can pull into your repository.
 From the command line, clone your project repo and then pull in my starter kit:

 ```bash
 $ git clone git@github.com:USF-CS652-S16/USERID-repl.git